jameswilliamiii/etc_app/README.md

 ## Step 1

 ETC_APP uses PostgreSQL, so you will need to make sure this is set up on your local machine by installing the gem.
+You will need to use a version of PostgreSQL greater than 8.4.

     gem install pg